Sloan Digital Sky Survey: Mapping Nearby Galaxies at APO (MaNGA)

-from 2014 to spring of 2020.
+from 2014 to the spring of 2020.
 Earlier SDSS surveys only allowed spectra to be observed from the center of galaxies.
 By using two-dimensional arrays of optical fibers bundled together into a hexagonal shape, MaNGA was able to use spatially resolved spectroscopy to construct maps of the areas within galaxies, allowing deeper analysis of their structure, such as radial velocities and star formation regions.

 SDSS-V: 2020–current

 Apache Point Observatory in New Mexico began to gather data for SDSS-V in October 2020.
 Apache Point is scheduled to be converted by mid-2021 from plug plates (aluminum plates with manually-placed holes for starlight to shine through) to small automated robot arms, with Las Campanas Observatory in Chile following later in the year.
 The Milky Way Mapper survey will target the spectra of six million stars.
 The Black Hole Mapper survey will target galaxies to indirectly analyze their supermassive black holes.
 The Local Volume Mapper will target nearby galaxies to analyze their clouds of interstellar gas.